elephantscale/es-training-new/secure-coding/slides/Defensive-Programming.md

 * Encryption and decryption are based on the concept of modular inverses:
  - X is the inverse of Y modulo Z if X*Y=1 modulo Z
  - Then (m^x)^y = (m^y)^x = m^1 = m

+---

 ## Advantages of Public Key Cryptography

 * There is no need to communicate private key
  - Related public key is widely distributed (not secret)
 * A sender who private-key encrypts the message or any part thereof can be authenticated because no one else is supposed to have the sender's private key
 * External parties can confidentially communicate with an owner of the key pair by sending a message encrypted using the owner's public key
 * A brute-force attack on a message is time consuming and is nearly impossible

+---

 ## Limitations of Public Key Cryptography
 * The use of PKC takes a significant amount of processing power, it is computationally intensive
- - Therefor, it negatively affects efficiency of communication
+ - Therefore, it negatively affects efficiency of communication
  - It is used selectively
  - An entire message may not be encrypted using PKC
 * Published keys may be altered by someone
  - Additional measures to ensure that a valid public key of the owner is obtained before its use (PKI certificates)

+---

 # Secure connection with SSL